kubernetes/website/content/en/docs/concepts/services-networking/service.md

 #### IPVS

 iptables operations slow down dramatically in large scale cluster e.g 10,000 Services.
 IPVS is designed for load balancing and based on in-kernel hash tables.
-So you can achieve performance consistency in large number of services from IPVS-based kube-proxy.
+So you can achieve performance consistency in large number of Services from IPVS-based kube-proxy.
 Meanwhile, IPVS-based kube-proxy has more sophisticated load balancing algorithms (least conns, locality, weighted, persistence).

 ## API Object